Ki no Tsurayuki: Tale of Genji

 In the Tale of Genji, Tsurayuki is referred to as a waka master, and it is stated that the Emperor Uda ordered him and a number of female poets to write waka on panels as accessories for his palace.

 Family

-The names of Ki no Tsurayuki’s mother and wife are unknown.
+The names of Ki no Tsurayuki's mother and wife are unknown; names of women were rarely recorded during the Heian Period.
 He had three children; a son, Ki no Tokibumi; a daughter, Ki no Naishi; and a daughter whose name is unknown.

 Official timeline

 The official timeline of Ki no Tsurayuki is documented in Sanjurokunin kasenden (三十六人歌仙伝), which documents the life of the Thirty-Six Immortals of Poetry, as follows.